ilatovsky/toga/docs/archive/ROTATION_IMPLEMENTATION.md

 ## Mathematical Precision

-The rotation implementation uses the same packed bitwise storage system as the core toga optimization.
+The rotation implementation uses the same packed bitwise storage system as the core oscgard optimization.
 LED data remains stored in the original orientation while display coordinates are transformed in real-time, ensuring maximum efficiency and compatibility.

-This completes the toga grid controller with full monome grid API rotation support while maintaining all performance optimizations.
+This completes the oscgard grid controller with full monome grid API rotation support while maintaining all performance optimizations.